dutzi/dutzi.github.io/content/blog/hooks-i-made/index.md

 ## Use Focus Trap

 `useFocusTrap` traps the keyboard focus within a component (**the main component**).
-It does so by returning two render functions, those functions should be placed (and called) before the first component and after the last component within the main component.
+It does so by returning two render functions, these functions should be placed (and called) before the first component and after the last component within the main component.

 ```tsx
 const [focusTrapStart, focusTrapEnd] = useFocusTrap()